-The most sustainable carpet of all is wool carpet.
-Being from a sheep's back, it’s the most natural, renewable and sustainable fiber a carpet can be made from.
+But the most sustainable carpet of all is wool carpet.
+Being from a sheep’s back, it’s the most natural, renewable and sustainable fibre a carpet can be made from.

 This article featured on page 042 in Issue 016 of Renovate Magazine.
 Renovate Magazine is an easy to use resource providing fresh inspiration and motivation at every turn of the page.